IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 4. In the _Request details_ tab, navigate to the Credentials section.
 5. Copy the **User name** and **Password** values.

+    If you're unable to access service credentials by using {{site.data.keyword.cloud_notm}} console, contact the administrator for your {{site.data.keyword.mdms_short}} order.
+Device credentials are also communicated separately via email after you place a {{site.data.keyword.mdms_short}} order.
+Viewing the credentials in the {{site.data.keyword.cloud_notm}} console is the available as part of the {{site.data.keyword.mdms_short}} beta release.
+    {: note}

 ## Logging in to device user interface
 {: #log-in-ui}